Aliases for CHST11 Gene

 GeneCards Summary for CHST11 Gene

-CHST11 (Carbohydrate (Chondroitin 4) Sulfotransferase 11) is a Protein Coding gene.
+CHST11 (Carbohydrate Sulfotransferase 11) is a Protein Coding gene.
 Diseases associated with CHST11 include Mucinoses and Costello Syndrome.
-Among its related pathways are Endochondral Ossification and Glycosaminoglycan metabolism.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
 GO annotations related to this gene include sulfotransferase activity and chondroitin 4-sulfotransferase activity.
-An important paralog of this gene is CHST9.
+An important paralog of this gene is CHST13.

 UniProtKB/Swiss-Prot Summary for CHST11 Gene